Digital Empowerment with Blockchain Solutions

 So the use cases here are really limitless, and we have combined it with blockchain.
 So, it's a unique proposal, a universal proposal for businesses, which can just script smart contracts and customise it for their specific needs on Partisia Blockchain.

 Interviewer: Great.
-And with regards to the decentralised blockchain better than a decentralised data bank?
+And with regards to the decentralised blockchain, is it better than a decentralised data bank?

 Shirly Valge: So, decentralised blockchain eliminates one single point of failure and control over the data.
 We're giving back the users control and governance over their data, as well as the ability to commercialise the use of their data, not the data itself.
 Decentralised data clouds can be hacked; they can be breached, and there is also an element of mutability.
 With blockchain, the data is immutable and therefore more secure.